 Manuka honey is a specific kind of honey that's native to New Zealand.
 It comes from bees that feed on Manuka bushes, and has been used for centuries to treat infections, restore tissue damage, and soothe irritation.
 This stuff is truly incredible: Manuka honey's antibacterial and anti-inflammatory properties help fight and soothe nearly any skin condition, especially acne and fungal acne, thanks to something called methylglyoxal; Manuka rebalances the healthy bacteria on your skin and prevents acne-causing bacteria from regenerating; and it actually absorbs moisture from the air and draws it into the skin, leaving you super-hydrated and glow-y.

-When sold, Manuka honey is given something called a Bio-Active Rating, which essentially determines the level of methylglyoxal in the honey — AKA, it determines how potent the Manuka will be in treating inflammation and bacteria.
-Look for a jar with a rating of 20 or above, guaranteeing that it’s powerful enough to tackle all your skin’s problems.
-I prefer Manuka Doctor 24+.
+When sold, Manuka honey is given something called a UMF Rating, which essentially determines the level of methylglyoxal in the honey — AKA, it determines how potent the Manuka will be in treating inflammation and bacteria.
+Look for a jar with a rating of 15 or above, guaranteeing that it’s powerful enough to tackle all your skin’s problems.
+I prefer Flora Manuka Honey UMF 15+.

-Of course, you can (and should) ingest Manuka honey–but it’s more useful slathered on your skin than on a piece of toast.
-Manuka honey is a gentle cleanser (just mix it with some warm matter, massage onto skin, and rinse off), face mask (use it on its own or mix with yogurt, French Green Clay, or rose water and leave on for 20 minutes), and spot treatment (dab a bit on active pimples and chill).
+Of course, you can (and should) ingest Manuka honey — but it’s more useful slathered on your skin than on a piece of toast.
+Manuka honey is a gentle cleanser (just mix it with some warm matter, massage onto skin, and rinse off), face mask (use it on its own or mix with yogurt, French pink clay, or rose water and leave on for 20 minutes), and spot treatment (dab a bit on active pimples and chill).

 Apple Cider Vinegar